Cornelius Cardew: Indeterminacy and American experimentalists

 In 1958, Cardew witnessed a series of concerts in Cologne by John Cage and David Tudor which had a considerable influence on him, leading him to abandon post-Schönbergian serial composition and develop the indeterminate and experimental scores for which he is best known.
-He was particularly prominent in introducing the works of American experimental composers such as Morton Feldman, La Monte Young, Earle Brown, Christian Wolff, and Cage to an English audience during the early to mid sixties and came to have a considerable impact on the development of English music from the late sixties onwards.
+He was particularly prominent in introducing the works of American experimental composers such as Morton Feldman, La Monte Young, Earle Brown, Christian Wolff, and Cage to an English audience during the early to mid sixties.

 Cardew's most important scores from his experimental period are Treatise (1963–67), a 193-page graphic score which allows for considerable freedom of interpretation, and The Great Learning, a work in seven parts or "Paragraphs," based on translations of Confucius by Ezra Pound.
 The Great Learning instigated the formation of the Scratch Orchestra.
 During those years, he took a course in graphic design and he made his living as a graphic designer at Aldus Books in London.

 In 1966, Cardew joined the free improvisation group AMM as cellist and pianist.
 AMM had formed the previous year and included English jazz musicians Lou Gare, Eddie Prévost, Keith Rowe, and one of his first students at the Royal Academy Christopher Hobbs.
 Performing with the group allowed Cardew to explore music in a completely democratic environment, freely improvising without recourse to scores.

 While teaching an experimental music class at London's Morley College in 1968, Cardew, along with Howard Skempton and Michael Parsons formed the Scratch Orchestra, a large experimental ensemble, initially for the purposes of interpreting Cardew's The Great Learning.
 The Scratch Orchestra gave performances throughout Britain and elsewhere until its demise in 1972.
 It was during this period that the question of art for whom was hotly debated within the context of the Orchestra, which Cardew came to see as elitist despite its numerous attempts to make socially accessible music.

 Political involvements

 Cardew became a member of the Communist Party of England (Marxist-Leninist) in the 1970s, and in 1979 was a co-founder and member of the Central Committee of the Revolutionary Communist Party of Britain (Marxist-Leninist).
 His creative output from the demise of the Scratch Orchestra until his death reflected his political commitment.

-At a meeting of the Central London branch of the Musicians Union, he tabled a controversial motion denouncing David Bowie as a fascist, after Bowie said that "Britain was ready for a fascist leader" (Though Bowie’s remarks were intended as a warning).The motion read:
+At a 1976 meeting of the Central London branch of the Musicians Union, he tabled a controversial motion denouncing David Bowie as a fascist, after Bowie said that "Britain is ready for a fascist leader...
+I think Britain could benefit from a fascist leader."
+The motion read:

-Although the vote was a tie, At twelve for and twelve against, a second motion was passed with a majority of 15–2.
+Although the vote was a tie, at twelve for and twelve against, a second motion was passed with a majority of 15–2.
 At the time of the punk explosion, he wrote a tract called "Punk Rock Is Fascist", where he called The Clash "reactionary".